-False Creck, Air Space Plan 4 in the City of Vancouver, Province of British Columbia and registered in the Vancouver Land Registry Office;
+Province of British Columbia and registered in the Vancouver Land Registry Office;

-- (n) "PARCEL THREE EASEMENT AGREEMENT" means the agreement dated as of July 1, 1978, and made between the LESSEE as the company, the LESSOR as the City and as the Grantee, and the Bank of Montreal as the Mortgagee wherein certain easements are granted to the Grantee over Air Space Parcel 3 of Lot 39, False Creek, Air Space Plan 4 in the City of Vancouver, Province of British Columbia and registered in the Vancouver Land Registry Office; - (O) "RESIDENTIAL DEVELOPMENT" means the structures from time to time erected upon and in Air Space Farcel 3 of Lot 39, False Creek, Air Space Plan 4 in the City of Vancouver, Province of British Columbia, in accordance with the DEVELOPMENT PERMIT; - (p) "SAID LANDS" means those lands in the City of Vancouver in the Province of British Columbia, more particularly known and described as Air Space Parcel 1 of Lot 39, False Creek, Air Space Plan 4, and owned by the LESSOR; - (q) "SPECIAL RESOLUTION" means a special resolution passed by the STRATA CORPORATION in accordance with the provisions of the STRATA TITLES ACT; - (r) "STRATA CORPORATION" means the corporation created by the provisions of the STRATA TITLES ACT, the lessee or lessees of the STRATA LOTS included in the LEASEHOLD STRATA PLAN and his or their successors constituting and being the members for the time being of the corporation; - (s) "STRATA LOT" means a strata lot shown as such on the LEASEHOLD STRATA PLAN, together with any structure erected therein or thereon and including its share in the COMMON PROPERTY and COMMON FACILITIES; - (t) "STRATA TITLES ACT" means the Strata Titles Act, S.B.C.
-1974, Chapter 89, as amended from time to time; - (u) "TERM" means the period of sixty (60) years and ninetytwo (92) days beginning on 1 July, 1976, and ending on 30 September, 2036; - (v) "TRUSTEE" means The Royal Trust Corporation of Canada or such other trust company duly authorized to carry on City of Vancouver - FOI Request 2019-466 - Part 4 of 7 - Page 1 business in the Province of British Columbia appointed by the LESSOR for the purposes of section 8.07;
+- (n) "PARCEL TWO EASEMENT AGREEMENT" means the agreement dated as of July 1, 1978, and made between the LESSEE as the company, the LESSOR as the City and as the Grantee, and the Bank of Montreal as the Mortgagee wherein certain easements are granted to the Grantee over Air Space Parcel 2 of Lot 39, False Creek, Air Space Plan 4 in the City of Vancouver, Province of British Columbia and registered in the Vancouver Land Registry Office; - (o) "RESIDENTIAL DEVELOPMENT" means the structures from time to time erected upon and in Air Space Parcel 1 of Lot 39, False Creek, Air Space Plan 4 in the City of Vancouver, Province of British Columbia, in accordance with the DEVELOPMENT PERMIT; - (p) "SAID LANDS" means those lands in the City of Vancouver in the Province of British Columbia, more particularly known and described as Air Space Parcel 3 of Lot 39, False Creek, Air Space Plan 4, and owned by the LESSOR; - (q) "SPECIAL RESOLUTION" means a special resolution passed by the STRATA CORPORATION in accordance with the provisions of the STRATA TITLES ACT; - (r) "STRATA CORPORATION" means the corporation created by the provisions of the STRATA TITLES ACT, the lessee or lessees of the STRATA LOTS included in the LEASEHOLD STRATA PLAN and his or their successors constituting and being the members for the time being of the corporation; - (s) "STRATA LOT" menas a strata lot shown as such on the LEASEHOLD STRATA PLAN, together with any structure erected therein or thereon and including its share in the COMMON PROPERTY and COMMON FACILITIES; - (t) "STRATA TITLES ACT" means the Strata Titles Act, S.B.C.
+1974, Chapter 89, as amended from time to time; - "TERM" means the period of sixty (60) years and ninetytwo (92) days beginning on 1 July, 1976, and ending on 30 September, 2036;

+City of Vancouver - FOI Request 2019-466 - Part 6 of 7 - Page 119 of 282

-(w) "UNIT ENTITLEMENT" means the unit entitlement of a STRATA LOT and indicates the share of an OWNER in the COMMON PROPERTY, COMMON FACILITIES, and other assets of the STRATA CORPORATION and is the figure by reference to which the OWNER'S contribution to the common expenses of a STRATA CORPORATION is calculated.
+- (v) "TRUSTEE" means The Royal Trust Corporation of Canada or such other trust company duly authorized to carry on business in the Province of British Columbia appointed by the LESSOR for the purposes of section 8.07; - (w) "UNIT ENTITLEMENT" means the unit entitlement of a STRATA LOT and indicates the share of an OWNER in the COMMON PROPERTY, COMMON FACILITIES, and other assets of the STRATA CORPORATION and is the figure by reference to which the OWNER'S contribution to the common expenses of a STRATA CORPORATION is calculated.